-Traefik as an Ingress Controller.
-This is to allow connections to your cluster.
+Traefik as an Ingress Controller on all new clusters.
+This is to allow connections to your cluster without extra configuration on your part.
 You can prevent Traefik from being installed when you start a cluster by deselecting it in the web UI (under 'Architecture') or by adding

 Remember that starting up a cluster with no Ingress Controller means you will manually have to configure one to allow access to applications.

 Do all nodes on Kubernetes clusters have public IP addresses?

 Your cluster has one public IP address.
 It receives traffic to your cluster, and routes it to your worker nodes in the form of a load balancer.
 This is part of the control plane functionality managed by Civo.

 Can I change the underlying operating system running Kubernetes?

 We aim for the underlying operating system to be as lightweight as possible to allow for maximum resources to be allocated to Kubernetes and your applications.
 To this end, we may change the underlying OS, but as this is a managed service this will be the same for all users.